 Travel on any highway can be dangerous.
 That danger is multiplied if you do not know the roads, or if others do not know the roads.
 In a county with so many tourists, it might be unreasonable to expect no accidents to occur.
 If you are injured or a loved one is killed in a highway crash through no fault of your own, you may have legal recourse to appropriate compensation for your medical bills, your pain and suffering, lost wages, or wrongful death.
 Altizer Law, P.C., has been helping people who were injured due to the wrongdoing or negligence of others for many years.
 Call us if you need help or if you have questions we can answer for you.
-When you call our attorneys, you should know that they will be on your side, and only on your side.
+When you call Bettina Altizer and her team you should know that they will be on your side, and only on your side.

 Without doubt, the economy of Bath County is driven by recreation and tourism.
 In addition to arts, entertainment, recreation, food service and accommodation, the citizens of Bath County are employed by Government, Health Care and Social Services, Construction, Utilities, and Professional, Scientific and Technical Services.

 - Omni Homestead

 - Bath County Public Schools